wp-plugins/wp-email-template/readme.txt

 == Changelog ==

+= 1.1.1.1 - 2014/02/12 =
+* Tweak - Added remove_all_filters('mce_external_plugins'); before call to wp_editor to remove extension scripts from other plugins.
+* Tweak - Updated Framework help text font for consistency.
+* Fix - Conflict with wpMandrill plugin.
+Rewrote emplate preview URL security require_once( ABSPATH . 'wp-includes/pluggable.php' ); with sanitiser that does not call wp_mail.
+* Credit - Thanks to Jeremy Summers [Tangy Tangerine CA.](http://www.tangytangerine.ca/) for alerting us about the wpMandrill conflict and access to find and fix.

 = 1.1.1 - 2014/01/27 =
 * Tweak - Upgraded for 100% compatibility with soon to be released WooCommerce Version 2.1 with backward compatibility to Version 2.0
 * Tweak - Added all required code so plugin can work with WooCommerce Version 2.1 refactored code.